 Apartments range in size from a studio apartment to 1-3 bedroom apartment.
 All include private bath, living room and kitchen or kitchenette.
 Each complex has their policy on what is included in the rent; whether it be utilities, meals, housekeeping or laundry.
 You can be as active and social as you like or have complete privacy.
 Staff is on-site for emergencies (even during the night) and will stay with you until the ambulance arrives, but will not assist you.
 If you need assistance with ADLS's, you would need to hire outside services to assist you.

 What does assisted living mean?
-When you need assisted living or an adult foster care home, it means you now need to move from your own home and need help w/ Activities of Daily Living (ADL's) and more, such as:
+When you need assisted living or an adult foster care home, it means you now need to move from your own home and need assistance w/ Activities of Daily Living (ADL's) and more, such as:

 These residences may be a private home, where there are 2-12 residents.
 The owners live on site providing care throughout the day and are available for emergencies during the night.
 May be a private or semi private room w/ private or shared bath.

 There are residences that provide 24-hour awake staff for 10 or more people (up to 60) in which you would have a private room with bath (1/2 or full).
 It may be an apartment with living room, kitchenettes or full kitchens, 1-2 bedrooms and full bath.
 Each complex will have a common dining and living room, but may also have other sitting areas such as, libraries, patios/decks, and activity rooms.
 No matter the size of the room or apartment you may have minimal to maximum assistance, age in place and have hospice services when needed.
 All residences will be equipped with cable TV and phones in the rooms (possibly WiFi).
 Rent will be based on level of care and/or size of the room or apartment.
 As care increases the rent may increase as well.
-For cost and individual attention, please contact us.

 What does skilled nursing and long term care mean?
 Is there a difference?
 First, let's explain what these terms mean: both skilled and long term care are provided in the same nursing home facility.
 Nursing homes provide 24 hour care with nurses, PA's, physical/occupational/speech therapists and doctors.
 These facilities have always provided high levels of care for individuals and continue to do so.
 Generally individuals who's needs are much higher with their Activities of Daily Living (ADL's) but can't afford the cost of assisted living will move into a nursing home because they can qualify for Medicaid.
 The care provides complete assistance with ADL's, even lifting.
 All degenerative diseases, physical needs, IV therapies and tube feedings.
 Nursing homes now offer a wide range of activities and outings and have improved dramatically from long ago.